-The Curriculum for Excellence aspires to place learners at the centre of the curriculum and develop their capacities as Successful Learners, Confident Individuals, Responsible Citizens and Effective Contributors.
-The four capacities will be developed throughout this unit.
 This unit will develop the literacy and communication skills of the learners by way of formative and summative assessments.
 Independent learning is required throughout this unit, as it is an independent research task, whilst the opportunity is available for group learning through the summative assessment.
-The subject of politics demands independent thinking, and through reasoned evaluation encourages learners to reach satisfactory conclusions.
+The subject of psychology demands independent thinking, and through reasoned evaluation encourages learners to reach satisfactory conclusions.
 Further opportunity is offered to develop technological skills by way of researching via the internet, the production of word documents, PowerPoint presentations, blogs and/or the creation of a website.
 Collectively these skills contribute towards the creation of a Successful Learner.

 Time management skills should improve during the delivery of this unit, as should the ability to relate to others through formative tasks and during the summative assessment task.
-The topics that form the basis for the research in Politics D should allow the learner to develop their own thoughts in terms of power relationships between a state and its citizens, and they will be given the opportunity to express these views within the classroom setting.
+The topics that form the basis for the research in Psychology D should allow the learner to develop their own thoughts of the world around them, and they will be given the opportunity to express these views within the classroom setting.
 This should lend to the emergence of a Confident Individual, particularly if they gain success in the achievement of the unit.

-Politics D can also contribute to learners becoming Responsible Citizens by allowing the opportunity to develop knowledge and understanding of the extent to which citizens of societies (past and present) have been able to have their political wishes represented by those in power.
-Furthermore, informed, ethical views of complex issues can be developed, as can an understanding of different nations and cultures.
+Psychology D can also contribute to learners becoming Responsible Citizens by allowing the opportunity to develop knowledge and understanding of why people behave the way they do.
+Learners will be encouraged to develop a more ethical view, particularly in designing and carrying out their research task.
+Furthermore, informed, ethical views of complex issues can be developed, as can an understanding of different cultures or sub-cultures.